Framework

 |---|---|---|---|

 Stop.
 Think.
 Connect.
-NCSA / DHS, 2010 | Any online action or suspicious content | Implicit | General online safety |
+NCSA / DHS, 2010 | Any online action or suspicious content | Implicit | General online safety, email-centric |

 NIST SP 800-50 / SP 800-16 NIST awareness guidance | Curriculum specification | Not addressed | Enterprise awareness programs |

-PhishGuru embedded training Kumaraguru et al., CMU | Post-click in simulation | Not addressed | Simulation-tethered intervention |
+PhishGuru embedded training Kumaraguru et al., CMU | Post-click in simulation | Not addressed | Email simulation-tethered intervention |

-Indicator-based heuristics Vendor and SANS curricula | Email content cues (URLs, headers, grammar) | Not addressed | Pre-AI phishing |
+Indicator-based heuristics Vendor and SANS curricula | Email content cues (URLs, headers, grammar) | Not addressed | Pre-AI email phishing |

-The Action Pause This work | Request structure (any action ask) | Explicit rule: unverified certainty = warning | Post-filter, AI-era residual phishing |
+The Action Pause This work | Request structure (any action ask, any channel) | Explicit rule: unverified certainty = warning | AI-era residual impersonation across channels |

 Earlier frameworks remain useful for the attacks they were designed against.
 The Action Pause is specifically for the residual class that passes modern filters.
 Content-level heuristics no longer isolate that class, which is why a structural trigger is required.